 Incremental rehabilitation phases seismic rehabilitation into an ordered series of discrete actions implemented over a period of several years, and whenever feasible, these actions are timed to coincide with regularly scheduled repairs, maintenance, or capital improvements.
 Such an approach, if carefully planned, engineered, and implemented, will ultimately achieve the full damage reduction benefits of a more costly and disruptive single-stage rehabilitation.
-In fact, for office buildings, a key distinction between the incremental and single-stage rehabilitation approaches is that the incremental approach can effectively eliminate or drastically reduce disruption costs if the incremental approach can be organized so that most rehabilitation increments occur during the period of tenant turnover, or are carefully coordinated with tenant work.
+In fact, for multifamily buildings, a key distinction between the incremental and single-stage rehabilitation approaches is that the incremental approach can effectively eliminate or drastically reduce disruption costs if the incremental approach can be organized so that most rehabilitation increments occur during the period of tenant turnover.
 Incremental seismic rehabilitation can be initiated in the near-term as a component of planned maintenance and capital improvement with only marginal added cost.
-Getting started as soon as possible on a program of earthquake safety demonstrates recognition of responsibility for office building safety and can provide protection from liability.
+Getting started as soon as possible on a program of earthquake safety demonstrates recognition of responsibility for multifamily building safety and can provide protection from liability.